-The strategy of breaking down a big goal is a topic that came up during one of my interviews for my second book, which is titled Work Stronger; Habits for More Energy, Less Stress, and Higher Performance at Work (due out in summer 2018).
+The strategy of breaking down a big goal is a topic that came up during one of my interviews for my second book, Work Stronger; Habits for More Energy, Less Stress, and Higher Performance at Work.
 As part of my research for Work Stronger, I interviewed more than 25 CEO’s and other high performers who are passionate about the connection between health, well-being, and high performance.

 One of my interviewees was Tom Lokar.
 Tom is a triathlete, and he is the Chief Human Resources Officer at Mitel, a global leader in enterprise business communications.
 “People put off change for lots of reasons,” Tom told me.
 “I think it’s largely because they look too far out and feel overwhelmed.
 Just get through day one.
 Don’t look three months out.
 It is so critical to give yourself a pat on the back for getting through day one.
 If you can get through the first day, you can get through the next five days, the next ten days, the next thirty days, and so on.”